-His Brothers Sold Joseph for Twenty Shekels of Silver
+Joseph’s Brothers Sold Him for Twenty Shekels of Silver

 37: 25-36

-When Midianite Merchants came by, his brothers sold Joseph for twenty shekels of sliver DIG: How did God care for Joseph in the midst of his brothers’ hatred?
+Joseph’s brothers sold him for twenty shekels of sliver DIG: How did God care for Joseph in the midst of his brothers’ hatred?
 What was Reuben selfishly worried about?
 What was the convenient lie the brothers agreed to tell their father Isra’el?
 What five ways did Joseph foreshadow the life of Christ?
+Who can you witness to this week?

 REFLECT: How does knowing God is in control give a person endurance to face opposition and jealousy from others?
 Do you have the assurance that you will see your loved ones again and never be separated?
 On earth?
 In heaven?
 Can you look back on some events in your life and see how ADONAI guided your steps as He guided Yosef’s?
 How?
 When?